-Tests (10 tests x 5% per test) 50%
+Quizzes (10 quizzes) 20%

+Tests (4 tests) 30%

 Final Exam 50 %

 Total 100%

-Weekly tests need to be completed independently online, and can range in time from approximately 15 minutes to 1 hour.
+Weekly quizzes need to be completed independently and online through Moodle.
+The quizzes are closed book, and no supporting aids should be used.
+The 4 tests must be written in class at the scheduled time.
+Quizzes and tests range in time from 20 minutes to one hour.
 The final 3 hour exam will be handwritten in person at a scheduled time.

-If you must miss the exam (for an acceptable reason), it is your responsibility to reschedule an alternative date before your planned absence.
-The only acceptable reason for missing the exam is due to personal illness which must be supported by a Doctor's note.
-If you miss the exam, there will be a 20% per day penalty applied, beginning immediately after the exam.
+If you must miss an in person evaluation (test or exam), it is your responsibility to reschedule an alternative date before your planned absence.
+If you miss an evaluation, there will be a 20% per day penalty applied, beginning immediately after the evaluation.